thetillhoff/temingo/README.md

   - add table in readme on which extensions are covered
   - minimum are html, css and js. nice would be are svg and somehow image integration in webpages (webp conversion, auto replace in all src)

   temingo _can_ do (this should be put into a dedicated application ("website optimizer"?) which could also include submodules like minifyCss, minifyHtml, minifyJs, prettifyCss, prettityHtml, prettifyJs):
   - content validation, for example check if the result is valid html according to the last file extension of the file.
 Supported extensions:
     - `.html`
     - `.css`
     - `.js`
   - content minification, for example for html files.
 Supported extensions:
     - `.html`
     - `.css`
     - `.js`
   - optimized media embedding, for example for images.
 Supported media:
     - images
     - svg (pregenerate different colors?)

+- [ ] SHA256, SHA384, and SHA512 generation for files, for example `*.js` files, so they can be added to your csp config file

 #### Beautify
 TBD